secartifacts/secartifacts.github.io/_conferences/usenixsec2024/guide.md

 communication between authors and reviewers must be done through HotCRP, not by other means such as email.

-Please make sure that in your HotCRP profile, under “Preferences”, the “Send mail” box for “Reviews and comments on authored or reviewed submissions” is checked, so that you are notified of comments on your assigned artifacts from authors and fellow reviewers.
+Please make sure that in your HotCRP profile, under "Preferences", the "Send mail" box for "Reviews and comments on authored or reviewed submissions" is checked, so that you are notified of comments on your assigned artifacts from authors and fellow reviewers.

-To add a comment on HotCRP, at the bottom of the artifact page, click on the “Add comment” button to show a form, type your comment, and select the right visibility for your comment.
-Discussion with authors must be “Author discussion”, while discussion with evaluators must be “Reviewer discussion”.
-For chairs-only comments, you can use “Administrators only”.
-Leave the second option to “about: submission”.
+To add a comment on HotCRP, at the bottom of the artifact page, click on the "Add comment" button to show a form, type your comment, and select the right visibility for your comment.
+Discussion with authors must be "Author discussion", while discussion with evaluators must be "Reviewer discussion".
+For chairs-only comments, you can use "Administrators only".
+Leave the second option to "about: submission".

 You can notify a fellow evaluator with an @-mention in a HotCRP comment, as on many other platforms.
 Type @ and let HotCRP autocomplete the name you want.
 You can also use the same @-mention mechanism to tag the AEC chairs and bring an issue to their attention.

-Use “Reviewer discussion” comments to synchronize with your fellow evaluators and ensure the same issue was not raised by another review before.
+Use "Reviewer discussion" comments to synchronize with your fellow evaluators and ensure the same issue was not raised by another review before.

 Authors submit their initial version of the artifact, artifact appendix and any